sjfaz/awsome-agency/README.md

 AWSome Agency is a fictional Digital B2B Agency that wants to allow ordering digital products online.

-1/ There is a static SPA website Vite + React deployed to S3 + CloudFront.
+1/ The front-end is a static SPA website Vite + React deployed to S3 + CloudFront.
 2/ The API is a HTTP API running in API Gateway and Lambda.
 3/ tRPC is used in the API layer for e-2-e type safety.
 4/ Data is stored in DynamoDB with Lambda processing the stream.